exosite-archive/hvac-reference-application/README.md

 Murano CLI is the command-line tool that interacts with Murano and makes tasks easier.
 Murano CLI makes it simple to deploy code to a solution, import many product definitions at once, set up endpoints and APIs, and more.
 ```

 Murano CLI is a Ruby based command-line interface.
-Murano CLI will be used for most actions throughout the rest of this tutorial.
+Murano CLI can be used for most actions throughout the rest of this tutorial.

 Ruby is most likely already installed on your system.
 Check to see if Ruby is installed first by opening up a terminal window and typing the following command.